DanThrane/fie.dog/jpm/presentation.md

 ???

+Keywords:

+- code reuse
+- other paradigms -> software packages
+- ease of use -> package managers (what do they do)

 Code reuse is the primary focus of this work.
 Software packages deal directly with this issue, thus it is only natural that we turn to it for a solution.